 There are many piano players who don’t really like the NH action on the Korg SP280 because they feel its lighter (they prefer the RH3 action instead).
 If you have played a Yamaha before, this action is somewhat similar to the GHS, and not exactly like the GH or even the Privia action.
 I think they have made the action suitable for performance / gigs.

 The Key Touch Control function offers three levels of adjustments to the touch, lets you customize your performance to suit your own playing touch.
+3 levels of touch sensitivity will appeal to a wider range of players.

 The speakers are among the best and it also comes with a brilliance setting which makes it sound even better, although the unit is a bit heavier.
 Delivers 2 x 22 Watts of output power, perfect for practicing without setting up monitors or an amp.